Orcinus paleorca

-Orcinus paleorca is a fossil species of Orcinus, the genus of killer whales (orca), dated to the Middle Pleistocene.
+Orcinus paleorca is an extinct species of Orcinus, the genus of killer whales (orca), dated to the Early Pleistocene (Calabrian age).

 Taxonomy

-The holotype specimen, a tooth fragment, was found by G. Natsume in the Sanuki Formation in the Kazusa Province of Honshu, Japan–an area dating back to the Middle Pleistocene–and described in 1937 by Japanese paleontologist Hikoshichiro Matsumoto.
+The holotype specimen, a tooth fragment, was found by G. Natsume in the Sanuki Formation in the Kazusa Province of Honshu, Japan, dated to the Calabrian age.
+It was described in 1937 by Japanese paleontologist Hikoshichiro Matsumoto.
 Orcinus paleorca could represent the ancestor of the modern killer whale (Orcinus orca).
 Matsumoto noted that the teeth of O. paleorca are much larger and have more similar dimensions to the modern killer whale than those of the Pliocene O. citoniensis.

 Description

 The tooth is conical and belonged to the upper right or lower left jaw of an adult individual.
 The tooth fragment is 5 cm in height–though the actual height may have been double that–2.25 cm longitudinally–from the side facing the tongue to the side facing the lip–and 2.95 cm transversely–from the left side of the tooth to the right.
 In comparison, the modern killer whale has teeth around 8 cm in height and 2.5 cm in diameter.
 Like the modern killer whale, the tooth lacks a coat of cementum.
 However, unlike the modern killer whale, O. paleorca had a circular tooth root as opposed to an oval, and the pulp extended more towards the back than the front.